-As outlined in further detail in Section 2 of this document, Actual Phase 1 construction investments was nearly \$1 billion; \$127 million (15%) greater than plan for Phase 1 and 17% of the 20-year DMC Plan investment goals (\$5.6BN).
+As outlined previously in this document, actual Phase 1 construction investments were nearly \$1 billion; \$127 million (15%) greater than plan for Phase 1, and 17% of the 20-year DMC Plan investment goals (\$5.6BN).

 Overall, based on the first five years of private development, the DMC District is well-positioned for the next five years.
 Mayo Clinic demonstrated its commitment, and DMC EDA and its partners were able to attract and secure private development to meet and surpass original project targets.